img

 How to treat a cold sore?

-Cold sores usually go away all by themselves.
-It takes up to 2 weeks for them to heal completely.
-But there are medications and home remedies to speed up the healing process.
+Cold sores usually go away by themselves.
+However, It can take up to 2 weeks for them to heal completely.
+Fortunately, medications, and some home remedies, are available to speed up the process.

 Make sure you start treatment at the first sign of a cold sore emerging (usually within 48 hours).
-The longer you delay medical therapy, the more time it will take for symptoms to subside.
+The longer you delay medical therapy, the more time it will take for cold sores to heal.

 You can get over-the-counter antiviral creams such as Zovirax (acyclovir) and Denavir (penciclovir).
 These can be applied 2 to 5 times a day and usually offer quick relief.